 (g) Drawings, Files and Specifications

-There are no drawings issued in respect to this project.
-The proposed contract performance specification is issued as part of the Tender documentation.
+There are drawings and a schedule /scope of works issued in respect to this project.
+This is issued as part of the Tender documentation.

 The Principal Contractor/Contractor’s attention is drawn to the fact that any documents referred to here were current and up to date at the time of preparation of this Health and Safety Plan.
 The Principal Contractor/Contractor must check with the Contract Administrator or members of the Asset Management, Estate Section, immediately prior to work starting, that he has all amendments which may have been made to any documents after the date of preparation of this safety plan.